jyourstone/jellyfin-smartplaylist-plugin/README.md

 - ⚙️ **Settings** - Configure default settings and trigger a manual refresh for all playlists at any time.
 - 📦 **Export/Import** - Export all playlists to a ZIP file for backup or transfer between Jellyfin instances.
 Import playlists with duplicate detection.
 - 🛠️ **Advanced Options** - Support for regex patterns, date ranges, and more.
-- 🎵 **Media Types** - Works with movies, series, episodes, music, and music videos.
+- 🎵 **Media Types** - Works with movies, series, episodes, music, music videos, home videos and photos.

 ## ⚙️ Configuration